top of page

 A bit about me...

-• Provisional CAB Member of the APBC*
+• Associate CAB Member of the APBC*

 • Holder of a Level 6 Advanced Diploma in Applied Animal Behaviour